How many homeowners are uninsured in the U.S.?

 The insurance deductible is the amount of money that you are responsible for paying toward an insured loss.
 "The higher your deductible, the more money you can save on your premium," she says.

-Of course, you should not raise your deductible unless you are sure you can afford to pay the deductible in the event that you file a claim.
+Of course, you should not raise your deductible unless you are sure you can afford to pay it if you file a claim.

 "If you live in a disaster-prone area, your insurance policy may have a separate deductible for damage from major disasters," Worters says.
 "So, be sure you take this into account when considering whether to raise your standard homeowners deductible."